Ichthyostega/yoshimi-test/README.md

 #### Usage in practice

-Typically you'll start by checking out the Testsuite from the Git repository — implying some existing test cases defined by other people are given, together with established timing baselines for those cases.
+Typically you'll start by checking out the Testsuite from the Git repository — and this implies some existing test cases defined by other people are given, together with established timing baselines for those cases.
 However, when running the testsuite for the first time, your actual timing measurements can not be assessed, since the local *Platform Model* is yet unknown.
 Thus, we need to run the testsuite at least once with the `--calibrate` flag.
 After performing all